jimbro1000/tdd-training-katas/src/site/markdown/Documentation/LoggingStories.md

 requirement.

 ## Is It a Unit Test?

 Because logging does not modify the state of the class or module you are building it would be simple to pass the story sideways and say it isn't a unit test and should be part of integration testing - and you wouldn't be wrong but you still need to describe that behaviour.
 If you have to describe the behaviour at code level then it is still a unit test and falls within the scope of a single unit.
+What needs testing is the interaction with an external object.

 ## The Logistics of Logging

 The component being tested is typically a log appender provisioned through a factory method.
 Most modern Java code utilises slf4j or equivalent with levels of abstraction to hide and configure delivery of logs to a useful collection point locally or remotely.
 Chief among those appenders is logback which gives us immense flexibility on how and where to deliver logs.